eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

 This example shows how the |ddsrouter| is initially configured to forward the ``rt/chatter`` topic (default ROS 2 topic for ``talker`` and ``listener``) with type name ``std_msgs::msg::dds_::String_``, while the rest of the topics in the DDS network are expected to be dynamically discovered.
-Additionally, a rule is defined to block all topics of type ``HelloWorld``.
+Additionally, two rules are specified in the ``blocklist`` in order to filter out messages of no interest to the user.

 .. code-block:: yaml

     builtin-topics:
       - name: rt/chatter
         type: std_msgs::msg::dds_::String_

+    blocklist:
       - name: "rq/*"
       - name: "rr/*"

-    blocklist:
-      - name: "*"
-        type: HelloWorld

     builtin-topics:
       - name: rt/chatter